saiteja2521/AdvDBMSProject/README.md

 #For the code provided, we have installed Hadoop through Cloudera and tested the code

 **#Before starting, we need set name node and up the server and required nodes (hive, hdfs, mapreduce, spark)**
+#Each task performed has results in github repo and as execution is performed in virtual box, so I was unable to bring whole setup to repo.
+One can use below instructions to run the code in Hadoop setup

 **#copy file from local to HDFS by specifying where to save**